WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 Middle (Pars IV - VI)

-Sound: The strings (violin, cello) start to emerge alongside the piano, gently increasing in energy as the revelations unfold.
+Strings (violin, cello) start to emerge alongside the piano, gently increasing in energy as the revelations unfold.
 Imagine a gradual crescendo, with more complex harmonies introduced.
-The rhythm could have more urgency, with a light percussion beat to symbolize discovery and awe.
-Example: Low toms or soft shakers enter in 6/8 time, providing a gentle but consistent rhythm, as the piano continues to play lightly in the background.
+The rhythm could have more urgency, with a light percussion beat to symbolise discovery and awe.

 Ending (Pars VIII - IX)

-Sound: As the poem reaches its conclusion, the music returns to simplicity—a quiet piano with long, sustained notes.
+As the poem reaches its conclusion, the music returns to simplicity—a quiet piano with long, sustained notes.
 Maybe the strings return briefly to echo the earlier themes, but now they're subdued, allowing the poem's final thoughts to resonate without overwhelming the listener.
-Example: Piano notes played in 3/4 time, with minimal accompaniment, almost like a lullaby.
-Each note is held and allowed to resonate.

 Soundtrack Inspiration: Something like "Comptine d’un autre été: L'après-midi" by Yann Tiersen—delicate, introspective, with a feeling of finality.